Flavored teas are usually associated with lots of sugar. This mango pineapple sun tea is sweetened with just fruit.

 - Puree mango, pineapple, and pineapple juice in a blender.

-- When tea is brewed mix in fruit puree mixture.
+- When the tea is brewed mix in fruit puree mixture.

 - Serve immediately chilled.

 If you don't want the fruit pulp in your tea, place the fruit into a strainer and press out the juice.
 Add only the juice to the tea and discard the pulp.

 Dietary Fiber 0.4 g